Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Philadelphia and its opponents have combined to score more than 40.5 points in 10 of 14 games this season.
+- Philadelphia's games this season have gone over 40.5 points 10 of 14 times.

 - New York and its opponents have combined to score more than 40.5 points in five of 14 games this season.

-- The combined points per game average of the two teams, 43, is 2.5 points greater than Sunday's over/under.
+- The combined points per game average of the two teams, 43, is 2.5 points above Sunday's over/under.

-- The 45.6 points per game these two squads have surrendered to opponents this season are 5.1 more than the 40.5 over/under in this contest.
+- These two squads surrender a combined 45.6 points per game, 5.1 more than this contest's over/under.

-- The Eagles and their opponents have scored an average of 47.4 points per game in 2021, 6.9 more than Sunday's total.
+- The average total in Eagles games this season is 47.4, 6.9 points more than Sunday's total of 40.5.

-- In 2021, games involving the Giants have averaged a total of 45.6 points, 5.1 more than the set total in this contest.
+- The 45.6 PPG average total in Giants games this season is 5.1 points more than this game's over/under.

 Eagles stats and trends

+- In Philadelphia's 14 games this season, it has eight wins against the spread.

-- Philadelphia's games this year have eclipsed the over/under in 57.1% of its opportunities (eight times in 14 games with a set point total).
+- Philadelphia's games this year have eclipsed the over/under eight times in 14 opportunities (57.1%).

-- The Eagles rack up 26.0 points per game, comparable to the 23.6 per contest the Giants allow.

-- Philadelphia is 6-2 against the spread and 6-2 overall this season when the team records more than 23.6 points.
+- Philadelphia is 6-2 against the spread and 6-2 overall in games when it scores more than 23.6 points.

-- Philadelphia is 5-2 against the spread and 5-2 overall when the team picks up over 366.7 yards.
+- When Philadelphia piles up more than 366.7 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Eagles have turned the ball over 15 times this season, five fewer than the Giants have forced (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Giants.